basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 variety of [[replication properties]] either on each request or at the bucket level, [[using bucket types]].
 Most of these settings, including `r`, `pr`, `w`, and `rw` are quietly ignored for strongly consistent operations.

-The exceptions are `n_val`, `return_body`, and
+The exceptions are `n_val` and `return_body`.

-## Vector Clocks and Context
+## Object Context

-An important thing for developers to bear in mind when using strongly consistent operations is that the metadata field historically used for causal consistency in Riak, [[vector clocks]], is repurposed as an opaque context for strongly consistent writes.
-If a value exists in Riak, **it cannot be modified unless the most recent context value is supplied with a write operation**.

-Thus, likely outcomes from a write:

-* A quorum of servers that own the key are not available, thus the write fails.
-* The key does not exist: any write is successful.
-* The key does exist:
-    * All writes that supply no context fail.
-    * All writes that supply an out-of-date context fail.
-    * Any write with the most recent context succeeds, and any future
-    * writers must read the new context to be able to successfully write
-    * a newer value.
+Riak uses context objects called [[vector clocks]] to determine the causal history of objects.
+In Riak versions 2.0 and later, there is an option to use [[dotted version vectors]], which function much like vector clocks from the standpoint of clients.
+Here, we'll refer to both as an object's **context**.

+While we strongly recommend attaching context to objects for all updates---whether traditional vector clocks or the newer dotted version vectors---they are purely [[optional|Conflict Resolution]] for all eventually consistent operations in Riak.
+This is not the case for strongly consistent operations. **When modifying strongly consistent objects in Riak, you _must_ attach a context object**.
+If you attempt to modify a strongly consistent object without attaching a context to the request, the request will always fail.

 ## Error Messages